 Butterfly Symbolism in Ancient Rome

-In ancient Rome and Greece, the butterfly, known as Psyche, was seen as a symbol of the soul and the idea of living forever even after death.
-In a famous story told by Roman writer Apuleius, Psyche is a mortal woman whose beauty makes the goddess of Love, Venus, jealous.
-Venus sends her son Cupid to punish Psyche, but Cupid falls in love with her instead.
-Despite Venus’s attempts to harm her, Psyche triumphs and is granted immortality by the god Jupiter so she can marry Cupid.
-This story represents not just the idea of the soul living forever, but also the struggles and victories of the human spirit.
+In ancient Rome and Greece, the butterfly, called Psyche, symbolized the soul and eternal life.
+A famous Roman story by Apuleius tells of Psyche, a mortal woman so beautiful that Venus, the goddess of Love, becomes jealous.
+Venus sends her son Cupid to punish her, but Cupid falls in love instead.
+After many trials, Psyche wins and is granted immortality by Jupiter so she can marry Cupid.
+This story reflects both the soul’s immortality and the strength of the human spirit.

 Butterfly Symbolism in Japanese Mythology